 "I- don't-...Was that impertinence, young man?"

 "Enough!"
 The Sandaime stood, pressing his palms to his desk.
-"McGonagall-san, Snape-san, you will take Kakashi or no one at all, and I assure you, he is one of the elite shinobi in our village.
+"Ms. McGonagall, Mr. Snape, you will take Kakashi or no one at all, and I assure you, he is one of the elite shinobi in our village.
 His services should be quite sufficient.
-"Kakashi, you will be polite to your employers.
-Understand?"
+Kakashi, you will be polite to your employers.
+Understood?"

 The Hokage turned back to the two foreigners.
-"The two of you will keep Kakashi fully informed, despite his age.
+"I must insist that you treat Kakashi as you would any adult.
 I assure you that he is fully able to handle it, and it will complicate the mission if you do not."